wso2/aws-sp/README.md

 5. Follow the on screen instructions and provide the SSH key value pair name given in step 2, Server-Certificate-Name given in step 3 and other requested information and proceed.

-6. Access the web UIs via the URLs available in the **Outputs** tab and login using the following credentials.
-   * Username: admin <br>
-   * Password: admin

-**NOTE:** The services listed through above URLs may take around 15 minutes to become available, after stack creation.